 Whisk ¼ cup (18g) cocoa powder (try to buy fair trade, if possible) with ¼ cup (60g) hot water or hot coffee.
 Set aside to cool.

-Mix the following wet ingredients in the mixing bowl of a stand mixer fitted with a paddle attachment: ⅔ cup (135g) safflower oil (see substitutions section for alternatives), 1 ¾ cup (415g) nondairy milk (if you use soymilk, make sure it’s organic or non-GMO), 1 ⅓ cup (300g) sugar, and 2 teaspoons (8g) vanilla extract (if your nondairy milk is vanilla flavored, use only one teaspoon of vanilla extract).
+Mix the following wet ingredients in the mixing bowl of a stand mixer fitted with a paddle attachment: ⅔ cup (135g) safflower oil, 1 ¾ cup (415g) nondairy milk (if you use soymilk, make sure it’s organic or non-GMO), 1 ⅓ cup (300g) sugar, and 2 teaspoons (8g) vanilla extract (if your nondairy milk is vanilla flavored, use only one teaspoon of vanilla extract).
 You can use a handheld electric mixer if you don’t have a stand mixer (or even just mix by hand if you like a kitchen workout).

-Sift the following dry ingredients into a separate bowl: 3 ½ cups (455g) all-purpose flour, 1 ½ teaspoon (9-10g) baking soda, ½ teaspoon (2-3g) baking powder (I use the non-aluminum kind, because I need all the brain cells I have left), and 3 pinches of pink sea salt (or any salt you have, but salt is honestly optional).
+Sift the following dry ingredients into a separate bowl: 3 ½ cups (455g) all-purpose flour, 1 ½ teaspoon (9-10g) baking soda, ½ teaspoon (2-3g) baking powder (I use the non-aluminum kind, because I need all the brain cells I have left), and 3 pinches of salt (salt is optional).
 Whisk them together.

 Divide the cake batter into 2 bowls: ⅔ of the batter in one bowl and ⅓ in the other bowl.
 You don’t have to weigh it.
 You can just guesstimate to save time.

 Mix the bloomed cocoa powder (remember that mixture you made at the beginning?) to the bowl that has ⅓ of the cake batter.
 Stir gently until it’s all one color.